bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 ![](/img/invitation-email-outside-contributor.jpg)

-If all went well, you should see the invited outside contributor at the **People** tab of your organization.
+If all went well, you should see the invited outside contributor at the **People** tab of your Organization.

 ![](/img/added-outside-contributor.png)